-Seven to eleven year-old children are invited to "step back in time" and experience the life of a trapper, trader, laborer, craftsman, Indian, soldier or other roles.
+Eleven to eleven year-old children are invited to "step back in time" and experience the life of a trapper, trader, laborer, craftsman, Indian, soldier or other roles.
 Kids learn and practice 19th century skills and experience living history for themselves.
 Fort staff and volunteers provide historically accurate ways for the children to experience work and life routine common at Bents' Fort in the 1840s.
 Many children come back year after year so they can experience as many lifestyles as possible.
-Applications will be available after May 1, 2013 on this website or by calling (719) 383-5026.
+Applications for the event are available May 1st.

 2015 Fur Trade Symposium

 On 23-26 September 2015, Bent's Old Fort N.H.S. will host the National Fur Trade Symposium.
 For the first time in 27 years, this Symposium will return to the Southern trapping and trading areas of the 19th Century.
 Registration and a fee will be rquired for the on and offsite parts of the program.
 The 2015 affair will be an opportunity to learn from the most highly qualified speakers, see and experience what life was like for all those involved in the Southern Rockies and Southern Plains fur industry.
 Numerous Living History demonstrators, of a number of ethnic groups and occupations, will, throughout the event, reveal what their life was like at the time.
 Period food, entertainment and other tastes of life at Bent's Fort will bring the attendees a truer feeling for the era and the lifestyle at Bent's Fort during its existence, 1833-1849.

 Pinata break during the Holiday Celebration